Fernando Alonso: Awards and honours

 Alonso received the 2003 Autosport Gregor Grant Award for winning the 2003 Hungarian Grand Prix.
 He also won the Princess Cristina National Sports Award for sporting newcomer in that year.
 Alonso was named the Lorenzo Bandini Trophy's recipient in April 2005.
-From October 2005 to May 2006 he received the Prince of Asturias Award for Sports, the Premios Nacionales del Deporte Sportsman of the Year Award and the Gold Medal of the Royal Order of Sports Merit for winning the 2005 F1 World Championship.
+From October 2005 to May 2006, he received the Prince of Asturias Award for Sports, the Premios Nacionales del Deporte Sportsman of the Year Award and the Gold Medal of the Royal Order of Sports Merit for winning the 2005 F1 World Championship.

-He was named the 2006 Autosport International Racing Driver of the Year.
+Alonso was named the 2006 Autosport International Racing Driver of the Year.
 Alonso was voted the Indianapolis 500 Rookie of the Year for his performance in the 2017 Indianapolis 500.
 He was inducted into the FIA Hall of Fame in 2017 for being a F1 World Champion and again as a FIA World Endurance Champion in 2019.
 This made Alonso the first driver to have been inducted into the FIA Hall of Fame twice.

 Personal life

 From November 2006 to December 2011, Alonso was married to Raquel del Rosario, the lead singer of the Spanish pop band El Sueño de Morfeo.
 He was engaged to Spanish television presenter Lara Álvarez from 2015 to 2016.
 Alonso dated Italian model Linda Morselli from 2016 to 2021.
+His partner, journalist Melissa Jiménez, gave birth to his first child in March 2026.

 Alonso supports the Real Madrid and Real Oviedo football teams, and is a cycling enthusiast.
 He is 171 cm tall.
 In addition to his native Spanish, Alonso speaks English, French, and Italian.
 His personal garage includes such cars as the McLaren P1, Ferrari 458 Italia, Nissan GT-R, and Honda NSX.

+Alonso has been trained by Fabrizio Borra and Edoardo Bendinelli during his career.